operator-framework/operator-sdk/doc/proposals/helm-operator.md

   * Will contain types and utilities used by other Helm packages in the SDK.

 * /operator-sdk/pkg/helm/release
-  * Will contain the Manager types and interfaces.
-A Manager is responsible for:
+  * Will contain the ReleaseManager types and interfaces.
+A ReleaseManager is responsible for:
     * Implementing Helm's Tiller functions that are necessary to install, update, and uninstall releases.
     * Reconciling an existing release's resources.
-  * A default Manager implementation is provided in this package but is not exported.
+  * A default ReleaseManager implementation is provided in this package but is not exported.
   * Package functions:
-    * NewManager - method that returns a new Manager for a provided helm chart.
+    * NewReleaseManager - function that returns a new ReleaseManager for a provided helm chart.
-    * NewManagersFromEnv - method that returns a map of GVK to Manager types based on environment variables.
+    * NewReleaseManagersFromEnv - function that returns a map of GVK to ReleaseManager types based on environment variables.
-    * NewManagersFromFile - method that returns a map of GVK to Manager types based on a provided config file.
+    * NewReleaseManagersFromFile - function that returns a map of GVK to ReleaseManager types based on a provided config file.

 ### Commands